cdclaxton/shortest-path-bfs/readme.md

 - Define the `config.json` file.

-- Run the EXE.
+- Run the EXE using `./shortestpathbfs.exe`.
 Note that it simply looks for a `config.json` in the same folder as the EXE.

 - A CSV format results file will be produced where paths could be found within the maximum search distance.